-Our school will ensure all our files will be available for external scrutiny, for example by a regulatory agency or because of a serious case review or audit.
+Redgate Primary School will ensure all our files will be available for external scrutiny, for example by a regulatory agency or because of a serious case review or audit.

 23. MANAGING ALLEGATIONS OR SAFEGUARDING CONCERN AGAINST A MEMBER OF STAFF OR PERSON IN SCHOOL.